 Unless you’re Rain Man, probably not.
 But that’s where resource scheduling software can step in and assist.

 In Ganttic, you can group the resources by list type of custom data fields or use filtering to find the skills and the resources that you need.
+Or you can make an employee skills matrix to see it all laid out in front of you.

 If you are dealing with a project that comes with a lot of new tasks that your team hasn’t dealt with before, schedule a meeting.
 Since you have gone over of the skills of your team, you probably know who are the possible matches for your tasks.
 Suggest the tasks to them and see how they feel about them.
 A meeting is a good place for that since someone you haven’t even considered might take up the task.